maghead/maghead/README.md

 ### Model Accessor

-LazyRecord's BaseModel class provides a simple way to retrieve result data from the `__get` magic method, by using the magic method, you can retrieve the column value and objects from relationship.
+Maghead's BaseModel class provides a simple way to retrieve result data from the `__get` magic method, by using the magic method, you can retrieve the column value and objects from relationship.

 ```php